dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 }
 ```

-Optionally, you can stream additional information to a hidden argument named
+Optionally, you can stream additional information to m_a hidden argument named
 `result_listener` to explain the match result.
-For example, a better definition
+For example, m_a better definition
 of `IsDivisibleBy7` is:

 ```cpp